finchmeister/the-coders-cookbook/_recipes/chicken-sweet-onion-apple-sauce.markdown

           qty: "3 tbsp"
         - name: "Apple Juice"
           qty: "500ml"
-        - name: "Tomato Puree"
+        - name: "Tomato Purée"
           qty: "2 tbsp"
         - name: Mashed potato, to serve
 ---

 1. In a large pan, on a gentle heat, melt the butter with the olive oil, then add the sliced onion.
 Gently fry for 15 minutes until nicely caramelised.
 Add the chopped garlic for the last 5 minutes.

 2. Prepare the chicken thighs by shaking them around in a bowl with the flour and plenty of seasoning.
 Then whilst the onions are cooking, in a large frying pan, fry the chicken thighs on a medium heat for about 10 minutes until browned on both sides.

 3. Once the chicken has browned, tip the chicken into the large pan with the onions and garlic.
-Add the tomato puree then gently pour in the apple juice.
+Add the tomato purée then gently pour in the apple juice.
 Turn up the heat on to get the sauce to a boil, then simmer with the lid on for 20-25 mins.
 The sauce should reduce to a nice thickness, if still a bit thin, take the lid off and turn up the heat for another 5 minutes.
 Add plenty of seasoning, then serve with mash potatoes and veg, if you like.